pilif0/pilif0.github.io/resume.md

 I am one of several research associates working on [Integrated Technologies of Care](https://usher.ed.ac.uk/advanced-care-research-centre/programme/new-technologies-of-care).
 The team I am a part of uses formal models that integrate sensor data and information about a person's context to understand the activities they perform, with the aim of improving quality of life for older adults.
 My individual focus is on visualising the various data in a dashboard to make it accessible to a less technical audience.
-The core tool I use in this work is [Plotly Dash](https://github.com/plotly/dash).
+The dashboard is implemented with [Plotly Dash](https://github.com/plotly/dash) and uses [Blockly](https://developers.google.com/blockly) to make building formal constraints more accessible.

 __Teaching Support__ at the School of Informatics, University of Edinburgh
 _AYs 2020/21, 2021/22, 2022/23, 2024/25_